antmicro/kenning-pipeline-manager/docs/source/specification-format.md

   It specifies the name of the interface of the graph.
   Both the interface of the graph node and the interface of the node within the graph must have the same `id` and `direction` fields.
   Note that values of `externalName` of the graph node have to be unique.
-* `busSize` (optional) - changes interface type to bus.
-This is a special interface type that creates new endpoints for connections upon request.
+* `bus` (optional) - interfaces can be changed to represent a bus:
+    * `bus.type` - sets the interface to behave like a bus.
+Can be either set to `"oneSided"` or `"twoSided"` resulting in bigger or smaller variation of the bus.
-  Bus size itself signals how big the bus height should be in pixels.
+    * `bus.size` - sets the size of the bus in pixels.

 ```{note}
 Only interfaces of the same `type` can be connected together.